flunge/flunge.github.io/_posts/Technical/2016-08-15-guideline-to-make-blog.markdown

 ---

 ### Summary
 This article provides two methods to create a github page/blog (github.io).
+A lazy way which fork an existing repository and make modifications based on it; A hard way which create your own blog from scratch.
 All the procedures are based on Ubuntu.

 *Prerequisite:*